microsoft/DataConnectors/samples/TripPin/8-Diagnostics/README.md

         navTable;
 ```

 [Enable tracing](#enabling_diagnostics) for your project, and run your test queries.
-On the `Errors` table you should see the text of the error you raised:
+On the `Errors` tab you should see the text of the error you raised:

 ![Error message](../../../blobs/trippin8Error.png)